ryanlonergan/ryanlonergan.github.io/building.md

 One of the first hurdles I had was to learn how to use Ruby to run Jekyll.
 I originally thought it was going to be a huge issue, but it was much easier than I thought and actually quite easy.
 The first step is to install <a href="https://www.ruby-lang.org/en/documentation/installation/" target="_blank">Ruby</a> and once it is installed, everything can be ran from the command line.
 For Windows, the only commands you need are:

-    cd folder you store your site
+    cd [folder where you store your site]

 Changes current directory